-The fiscally constrained list of projects is being analyzed by PennDOT's Interagency Consultation Group (ICG) for air quality impacts.
-The conformity determination process for the SVATS TIP and LRTP likely will demonstrate that these planning documents meet the Clean Air Act and Transportation Conformity rule requirements for the 1997 ozone NAAQS.
-The air quality resolution for the SVATS MPO 2021-2024 TIP and 2021-2045 LRTP can be found in an appendix of the final document.
+The fiscally constrained project listing was analyzed by PennDOT's Interagency Consultation Group (ICG) for air quality impacts.
+The conformity determination process for the SVATS TIP and LRTP demonstrated that these planning documents meet the Clean Air Act and Transportation Conformity rule requirements for the 1997 ozone NAAQS.
+The air quality resolution for the SVATS MPO 2021-2024 TIP and 2021-2045 LRTP can be found in Appendix F.